The University has changed its name. Read more about the renaming of the Ryerson University.

 Our assessment is grounded in 3 of our key pillars:

 To ensure that our student body represents the fullest possible range of social, economic, ethnic and cultural perspectives, the Admissions Committee considers many factors.
-The goal of the Committee is to evaluate each applicant’s potential by completing a holistic review of the application through a diversity lens, without setting a minimum grade point average (GPA) or Law School Admission Test (LSAT) requirement.
+The goal of the Committee is to evaluate your potential by completing a holistic review of your application through a diversity lens, without setting a minimum grade point average (GPA) or Law School Admission Test (LSAT) requirement.

 The Committee considers: